Disastrous 'Pokemon Go' Event Leads To Mass Refunds

 Yes, but they are a software company, not an ISP / cell carrier.
 They obviously did not consider the fact that the existing cellular networks could not handle that many customers in one small area accessing high bandwidth resources at the same time.
 Had they alerted the carriers, the carriers could have set up temporary mobile cells for the event, and / or Niantic could have set up their own free Wifi hotspots for the attendees.

-Either way, this was a very, very expensive way for them to learn about these k
+Either way, this was a very, very expensive way for them to learn about these kinds of connectivity logistics.

 Are software companies somehow immune from hiring competent event planners?